How do I start a computer repair business?

 If you are planning to have a storefront, get an inventory of computers available for sale and computer components.
 Customers are looking for fast service, and you need parts on hand to give that fast service.

 The parts you may want to have available include all popular types of memory (RAM), hard drives, video cards, and computer processors.
-These are only a few examples of the parts you should have in your inventory, the more parts you have, the less likely a customer is going to have to wait for a repair.
+These are only a few examples of parts, the more parts you have, the less likely a customer has to wait.
 Having extra cables and screws can also come in handy.

 If you are low on funds, an alternative solution is to visit local computer retail stores for parts as needed.